By Leslie Pitterson

 Published September 23, 2010

-Though only two-percent of southern Sudan’s women aged 14-17 years attend secondary school, they represent a crucial pillar to the rebuilding of the nation and must be provided with economic opportunity, according to the Women Refugee Commission’s (WRC).
+Though only 2% of South Sudan’s women aged 14-17 years attend secondary school, they represent a crucial pillar to the rebuilding of the nation and must be provided with economic opportunity, according to the Women Refugee Commission (WRC).

 Jenny Perlman, WRC’s Senior Programme Officer on Children and Youth, says the findings of a study conducted by WRC revealed that the sectors that offered key opportunities were agriculture and the hospitality industry.